 Here is a good blog post by Richard Moorhead about some of the concerns about McKenzie friends and the discussion around the pros and cons of their charging for services.
 Do be careful about who you chose and be wary of anyone who seems to be promoting a particular agenda.
 Just as with lawyers, the quality of McKenzie friends can vary but also they are not subject to the same kind of training and regulation as lawyers.

-Richard Moorhead discusses the Legal Services Consumer Panel Report about fee charging McKenzie Friends and comments:
+Richard Moorhead discusses the Legal Services Consumer Panel Report in 2014 about fee charging McKenzie Friends and comments:

 What then of the risks posed by McKenzie friends?
 The Panel’s report points out that, “Many of the risks consumers face when using a fee-charging McKenzie Friend are also present with lawyers.”
 I agree.
 Research has shown time and time again that qualified lawyers, particularly when doing low value, low status work, do not perform at the levels of professionalism that they profess.
 Yet it is also likely to be the case that there may be (as the Panel notes), “particular risks associated with fee-charging McKenzie Friends.”
 They risk: